Skip to main content

 AI Model agnosticism

-A tool should work across major large language model providers and self-hosted models to:
+A tool should work across major AI model providers and self-hosted models to:

 • Avoid vendor lock-in for stack flexibility.